sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/24.png)

-Sandboxie Plus not only uses the old method of blocking internet access but also the Windows Filtering Platform (WFP), which provides better compatibility.
+Sandboxie Plus can not only use the old method of blocking internet access but also the Windows Filtering Platform (WFP), which provides better compatibility.

 ## Network Access